Donald Trump 2016 presidential campaign: Trump family

 Trump called his wife Melania "my pollster" and had said that she supported his presidential run.
 Melania appeared at her husband's June 2015 campaign announcement and at the Fox News debate in Cleveland.
 She has also conducted several televised interviews and appeared at a Trump rally in South Carolina along with other family members.
 Trump's adult children Donald Jr, Ivanka, and Eric, as well as Ivanka's husband Jared Kushner, were all involved in his campaign and are regarded as key advisers.
 They were reportedly influential in persuading Trump to fire his controversial campaign manager Corey Lewandowski in June 2016.
-Melania, Donald Jr, Eric, and Ivanka were "Headliner" speakers on successive nights of the Republican National Convention.
+Melania, Donald Jr, Eric, and Ivanka were "Headliner" speakers at the Republican National Convention.
 If elected president, Trump said that he would hand over control of his company to his children instead of placing it in a blind trust.

 Wikileaks

-Having called Wikileaks "disgraceful" in 2010, Trump praised Wikileaks in October 2016, saying, "I love Wikileaks."
+Trump praised Wikileaks in October 2016, saying, "I love Wikileaks."

 During the 2016 U.S. presidential election campaign, WikiLeaks released emails and other documents from the Democratic National Committee and from Hillary Clinton's campaign manager, John Podesta, showing that the party's national committee favoured Clinton over her rival Bernie Sanders in the primaries, leading to the resignation of DNC chairwoman Debbie Wasserman Schultz and an apology to Sanders from the DNC.
 These releases caused significant harm to the Clinton campaign, and have been cited as a potential contributing factor to her loss in the general election against Donald Trump.
 The U.S. intelligence community expressed "high confidence" that the leaked emails had been hacked by Russia and supplied to WikiLeaks.
 WikiLeaks said that the source of the documents was not Russia or any other state.

 Also during the 2016 U.S. presidential election campaign, Assange only exposed material damaging to the Democratic National Committee and Democratic presidential candidate Hillary Clinton.
 Wikileaks popularized conspiracies about the Democratic Party and Hillary Clinton, such as tweeting an article which suggested Clinton campaign chairperson John Podesta engaged in satanic rituals, which was later revealed to be false implying that the Democratic Party had Seth Rich killed, suggesting that Clinton wore earpieces to debates and interviews, claiming that Hillary Clinton wanted to drone strike Assange, promoting conspiracy theories about Clinton's health, and promoting a conspiracy theory from a Donald Trump-related internet community tying the Clinton campaign to child kidnapper Laura Silsby.
 According to Harvard political scientist Matthew Baum and College of the Canyons political scientist Phil Gussin, Wikileaks strategically released e-mails related to the Clinton campaign whenever Clinton's lead expanded in the polls.